gamemanual0/gm0/source/docs/robot-design/drivetrains/tank.rst

 **Recommended only for first drivetrain, not for competitions**

 This rookie drivetrain is considered one of the inferior drivetrains, though it is usable at low competition levels.
-This is the introductory drivetrain type for many rookies, as it is promoted in official guides published by FIRST (giving it the name pushbot).
+This is the introductory drivetrain type for many rookies, as it is promoted in official guides published by *FIRST*\ |reg| (giving it the name pushbot).
 It often has :term:`direct driven <Direct Drive>` :term:`traction wheels <Traction wheel>` with unpowered :term:`omni wheels <Omni Wheel>`.

 This type of drivetrain has poor turning as the center of turning is at the back of the robot between the two powered wheels.
 In comparison to other drivetrains, it has poor acceleration due to only using two motors.